noisebridge/rfid-access-control/software/firmware/README.md

 the state of the system, lower-case letters just read information.

      # The following, lower-case letters read state, don't modify
      ?       : Prints help.
-     e<msg>: Just echo back given message.
+     e<msg>  : Just echo back given message.
 Useful for line-reliability test.
                (Use with line length ~ <= 30 characters).
      s       : Read stats.
      n       : Read name of terminal as set with 'N'.

      # Commands with upper-case letters modify the state.
      W<xx>   : Writes output pins.
 Understands 8-bit hex number, but only 6 bits are currently addressed: PC[0..5] on the Atmega8 Responds with W<yy> with <yy> the actual bits being set (some might not be available).
                Can be used to switch on fancy LEDs or even remotely trigger a relay or transistor to open the strike.
-             Example:
+               The following example sets all the bits:

                W ff

      M<r><msg>
              : Write a message to the LCD screen. <r> is a single digit giving the row to print in, can be 0 or 1).
                The following example writes 'Hello World' into the second line:

                  M1Hello World

      R       : Reset RFID reader (Mostly debug; should typically not be necessary except after physical connection reconnect of its SPI bus).
      N<name> : Persistently set the name of this terminal.
-To avoid accidentally setting this, it requires do be called twice.
+To avoid accidentally setting this, it prompts you to be called twice.

      (TODO: specialized command to buzz or silent open, color leds etc)